brotatotes/bht-automation/bht gen 3/1 Timothy/Chapter 5/1 Timothy 5 15 bht.md

 # 1 Timothy 5:15 Commentary Help Text

 ## BHT:
-Some young widows have already turned aside after Satan, the seducer, giving occasion for reproach.
-These widows have followed the great Tempter instead of the Lord Jesus, leading them astray from the right path.
-Their actions have exposed them to the revilings of those who, consciously or unconsciously, are doing the work of Satan.
-This serves as a reminder that even the most holy ordinances can be tainted by the wickedness of people.
-Therefore, it is crucial to remain steadfast and not deviate from the Lord, for turning aside leads to bondage under Satan.
+Some young widows are already turned aside after Satan, the seducer, following the great Tempter rather than the Lord Jesus.
+They have been drawn away from the right path by the great Adversary, exposing themselves to revilings and causing mischief through their idleness.
+It is a warning that even those who were once children of God can become slaves of Satan when they turn aside from the truth and the government of Christ.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "Some (widows) are already turned aside after Satan, the seducer."
 2. "Satan finds some mischief still for the idle hands to do."
-3. "They have given occasion of reproach."
+3. "Satan...by such errors as are stigmatized...sexual passion, idleness, &c."

 ### Albert Barnes:
 1. "For some are already turned aside after Satan - That is, some young widows."
-2. "The meaning is, that in the respects above mentioned 1 Timothy 5:13, they had followed the great Tempter, rather than the Lord Jesus."
+2. "They had followed the great Tempter, rather than the Lord Jesus."
-3. "This is stated as a reason why they should not be admitted into the number of the widows who were to be maintained at the expense of the church, and to whom the care of the younger female members was to be committed."
+3. "This is stated as a reason why they should not be admitted into the number of the widows who were to be maintained at the expense of the church."

 ### John Calvin:
 1. "It is certain, that there is no ordinance so holy that some evil may not arise out of it through the wickedness of men."
 2. "If the revolt of some women was regarded by him as a sufficiently strong argument for seeking a universal remedy, how many arguments would the Papists have for abolishing their filthy celibacy, if they had any regard to edification!"
-3. "We learn from this how destructive is turning aside from the right course, since, from being children of God, it makes us slaves of Satan."
+3. "We learn from this how destructive is turning aside from the right course, since, from being children of God, it makes us slaves of Satan, and, by withdrawing us from the government of Christ, places Satan over us as our guide."

 ### Philip Schaff:
 1. "The warning was not uncalled for.
 Facts had shown that there was urgent need for it."
 2. "Those of whom he speaks had been turned out of the right path by the great Adversary, and so were exposed to the revilings of those who, consciously or unconsciously, were doing his work."
-3. "The Greek, indeed, refers to some definite time present to St. Paul’s thoughts, probably that of his last visit to Ephesus."
+3. "Those of whom he speaks had been turned out of the right path by the great Adversary."

 ### Archibald T. Robertson:
 1. "Are turned aside (εξετραπησαν)."
-2. "After Satan (οπισω του Σατανα)."
+2. "Second aorist (effective) passive indicative of εκτρεπω."
+3. "Late use of οπισω (behind) as a preposition."

 ### John Gill:
 1. "For some are already turned aside after Satan."
-2. "They turned their backs on Christ, and gave themselves up to carnal lusts and pleasures, and an idle and impure life and conversation."
+2. "Meaning some of those younger widows, whom the apostle knew, and had observed to have departed from the faith they first professed."
-3. "Everyone that apostatizes from a profession of Christ [...] may be said to turn aside after Satan."
+3. "For so everyone that apostatizes from a profession of Christ, and follows either false teachers, and their doctrines, or any sinful and impure way of life, may be said to turn aside after Satan."

 ### John Wesley:
 1. Some — Widows.